karlmtr/labo4Muon/calibration/README.md

 ## `linear_fits.py`

 The script has the data folder as first parameter, and the number of the PMT as a second one.
 It will look for files with the  following pattern : `pmt<numberPMT>_<voltage>.txt`
 The script will create an image in the current directory.

 ## `histograms.py`

-Will plot all the distributions of the ADC count with the folder `donnee/` (for now, it's  hardcoded, but should not)
+Will plot all the distributions of the ADC count within the folder `donnee/` (for now, it's  hardcoded, but should not)

 ## `runCalibration.sh`